Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Business Contracts in Tennessee.

-Federal Dodd-Frank and Reg Z seller-financing rules apply to consumer-purpose credit secured by a dwelling, with limited exclusions for one property by a natural person, estate, or trust, and for three or fewer properties in 12 months (12 C.F.R. § 1026.36).
+On top of the state rules, federal Dodd-Frank and Reg Z seller-financing requirements apply to consumer-purpose credit secured by a dwelling — with narrow exclusions for one property sold by a natural person, estate, or trust, and for three or fewer properties in a 12-month period (12 C.F.R. § 1026.36).
+Whether a seller's exemption holds turns on ownership, builder status, amortization, ability-to-repay, and rate-limit conditions specific to the deal.
+The SAFE Act licensing question can come in too.
+I work out which exemption (if any) fits and structure the documents to match, because guessing wrong here is expensive.

 How to start